tidyverse/tidyverse.org/content/blog/2020-03-dplyr-1-0-0-new-verb-features/index.markdown

 ## Mutate experiments

-`mutate()` has two [experimental new arguments](https://www.tidyverse.org/blog/2020/03/dplyr-1-0-0-is-coming-soon/#experimental-features): `.before` and `.after` allow you to choose where new variables appear, and `.keep` determines which variables to keep.
+`mutate()` has a couple of [experimental new arguments](https://www.tidyverse.org/blog/2020/03/dplyr-1-0-0-is-coming-soon/#experimental-features): `.before` and `.after` allow you to choose where new variables appear, and `.keep` determines which variables to keep.

 ### Where should the new columns go?